-Duplicate contacts can turn up in your data for many reasons, such as mistakes by users who don't realise they're creating a contact for someone who is already in CiviCRM, duplicates that aren't caught in the import process and duplicate records created when people fill in forms about themselves (maybe with their names spelled differently or with a different email address) on your site without realising they're already in your list of contacts.
+Duplicate contacts can turn up in your data for many reasons, such as mistakes by users who don't realise they're creating a contact for someone who is already in CiviCRM, duplicates that aren't caught in the import process, and duplicate records created when people fill in forms about themselves on your site without realising they're already in your list of contacts (maybe with their names spelled differently or with a different email address).

-To view the dedupe rules, go to Contacts > Find and Merge Duplicate Contacts in the navigation menu.
+Firstly view the dedupe rules.
+Go to Contacts > Find and Merge Duplicate Contacts in the navigation menu.
 This displays the following screen:

 From the screen, here's an example of a process to dedupe all individuals in your data:

 Different rules are configured for each contact type (individuals, organizations, and households.)
-A default fuzzy rule and a default strict rule is set for each contact type.
+A default supervised rule and a default unsupervised rule is set for each contact type.
 The default rules are used when CiviCRM invokes automatic checking, in ways we'll explain in detail shortly.